UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-When the institution listed as providing the information is not UT, `edm:dataProvider` should be used instead of `edm:provider`. `edm:dataProvider` is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."
+When the institution listed as providing the information is not UT, :code:`edm:dataProvider` should be used instead of :code:`edm:provider`. :code:`edm:dataProvider` is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."

 `Example record - cdf:70 <https://digital.lib.utk.edu/collections/islandora/object/cdf%3A70/datastream/MODS/view>`_.